-- Parents and guardians are critical to ensuring the successful implantation of an attendance strategy.
+Parents and guardians are critical to ensuring the successful implantation of an attendance strategy.
 Communication is key to success.
-Parents and Guardians must be aware of relevant government legislation and school policy pertaining to attendance. - To support the school's Attendance Strategy in compliance with their legal responsibilities to ensure that their child is attending a recognised school on every day that the school is open.
+Parents and Guardians must be aware of relevant government legislation and school policy pertaining to attendance.

+- To support the school's Attendance Strategy in compliance with their legal responsibilities to ensure that their child is attending a recognised school on every day that the school is open.
 (Section 17 of the Education (Welfare) Act 2000).
 Only absences relating to activities organised by the school or in which the school is involved can be authorised by the Principal (Section 21(9) of the Education (Welfare) Act 2000).
 Therefore the school cannot give 'permission' for holiday absences during term time. - To ensure regular and punctual attendance of students and avoid unnecessary absences and where possible to arrange elective appointments outside of school time.
-If such appointments must take place within school hours, then students should return to school following the appointment. - To provide a written explanation for the student's absence on the first day of return to school. - To inform the Year Head in advance of any planned absences from school. - To provide to the school reliable contact telephone numbers and alternative 'emergency' numbers. - To adhere to the procedures set out in the Strategy for the withdrawal of students from school during the school day. - To acknowledge and, where necessary, reply to communications from the school in relation to attendance issues.
+If such appointments must take place within school hours, then students should return to school following the appointment. - To input online notifications of student absences. - To inform the Year Head in advance of any planned absences from school. - To provide to the school reliable contact telephone numbers and alternative 'emergency' numbers. - To adhere to the procedures set out in the Strategy for the withdrawal of students from school during the school day. - To acknowledge and, where necessary, reply to communications from the school in relation to attendance issues.